puddingspudding/taoDB/README.md

 In order to find all events after a given event id or since a timestamp an index (map from timestamp to file position) is held.
 The index is updated every second.

 ### Event
 An event consists of an Id and data (arbitrary bytes).
-The Id is a combination of timestamp and an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+The Id is a combination of timestamp (in seconds) and an [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).

-### Replication
-...

 ## ToDo
 - Deployment